 Digital thermometers that record the maximum and minimum temperature since last being reset can show you just how warm or cold different parts of your home are.
 This is a basic tool that will help you to identify specific rooms in your home that need attention.
-On the basis of 'if you don't measure it, you can't manage it', thermometers are a good investment.

 If you use an electric heater without thermostatic controls, your heater will continue to generate heat and use electricity even after a room is warm enough, which is a waste of energy and money.
 A plug-in thermostat can solve this.
 You plug the heater into the plug-in thermostat, which is in turn plugged into a power socket, rather like plugging an electrical device into a time switch.
 You can then set the temperature you want on the plug-in thermostat and once it hits that temperature, it cuts off power to the heater.

 Electric blankets can be a way of compensating for a chilly bedroom.
 Most electric blankets are designed to fit below the bottom sheet and they are typically used to pre-warm a bed.
 During this pre-warming phase they have a relatively high power consumption, around 100 watts for a double sized bed.
 Once you are in bed, an electric blanket must be turned down to the sleep setting.
 This setting uses about a quarter of the electricity, typically around 25 watts, which is equivalent to a couple of mid-power low energy light bulbs.
 However, many people turn the blanket off altogether once they get into bed.